 If you haven’t experimented recently with elastics, you might still lump them into the “stiff and scratchy” category.
-Not the Dritz® Fashion Elastic.
-This stuff is soft and stretchy, yet substantial enough to add stability.
+That’s not necessarily the case anymore!
+FOE is soft and stretchy, yet substantial enough to add stability.
 In the Dritz FOE line, most solids are ⅝” (folding over to 5/16″) x 1 yard and the patterns range from ½ (folding over to ¼”) to 1″ (folding over to ½”) x 1 yard.
-Both are fully machine washable and dry-able.
-There are certainly other options available, but we found the Dritz FOE to be one of the easiest to find.
+All are fully machine washable and dry-able.
+There are certainly other elastic options available, but we found the Dritz FOE to be one of the easiest to find.

 The bag finishes at approximately 15″ tall x 12″ wide with 2″ sides and base.
 We originally used two fabrics from the Organic Forest collection by Amy Butler, an older collection that is no longer readily available.
 However, the entire bag can be made from standard quilting cotton, so the fabric options are endless.